Table of Contents

 New Jersey and Delaware were first out the gate with casino sites approved in 2013.
 In both states, online casinos operate off licenses issued to land-based operators.
 In New Jersey, for example, most of the major Atlantic City casinos now operate at least one online casino that accepts players from around the state.

-Legal online casinos are active in two states right now with two more states set to go live within months.
+Legal online casinos are active in three states right now with two more states set to go live within months.

 Right now, you can gamble online legally in: